GeorgeAntono/SQLChatbot/README.md

 So you can ask questions like e.g:

 - Can you please show me all the indices used in this database?
-- Which are the 5 most popular films?
+- Which are the 5 most popular X ?
-- Which tables are referencing the actor table?
+- Which tables are referencing the X table?

 ## Installation